 The President of the Board of Regents and/or the UW System President may periodically request reports from any IPMO.
 At a minimum, the following information should be readily available:

 - a listing of patent applications by invention title;

 - the inventor(s) name and title;

 - funding sources for the invention(s) identified through the equity review process; and

 B. Equity Review and Disposition of Inventions

 Upon disclosure, all inventions are subject to equity review by the chancellor (or designee) to determine rights in the invention based on the obligations associated with any funding sources or any other contractual terms that affect rights in the invention.
 The process includes a review of the intellectual property language in all relevant federal and non-federal sponsored research agreements (corporate, association, foundation, and consortia agreements), agreements covering access to proprietary research materials such as material transfer agreements, and any other contracts, sources of funding or ideas that contributed to the invention.
 The chancellor (or designee) has the responsibility for determining if contractual obligations apply to the invention and, if so, ensure that such obligations are fully met.
-Irrespective of funding source, the University retains a fully paid up, world-wide, royalty free non-exclusive right to make and use inventions created by faculty, staff and students in the course of University research for its education, research and service mission.
+Irrespective of funding source, the University retains a fully paid up, worldwide, nonexclusive, irrevocable, royalty free license to practice inventions created by faculty, staff and students in the course of University research for educational or research purposes.

 I. Federally Funded Inventions

 If, after equity review, the institution determines federal funds supported the discovery of an invention, the IPMO is given the first right to retain title to the Invention.
 The IPMO will examine the invention and may take title in the invention, prepare and file patent applications, and thereafter exercise its best efforts to bring the invention quickly and effectively into public use and otherwise comply with the requirements of the Bayh-Dole Act.